Skip to main content

 Large enough that the loudest sound you hear is this poem, and my voice,

-Sheltered from the shelling beyond the seven seas.
+Sheltered from the shelling beyond the sea.

 Large enough that at this very second,